-With a total gain of 11,100' between the bike and run courses and an average water temp of 53°F, Alaskaman is one of the most challenging extreme triathlons on Earth.
+With a total gain of 11,635' between the bike and run courses and an average water temp of 53°F, Alaskaman is one of the most challenging extreme triathlons on Earth.

-ALASKMAN X-TRI HUUB® SWIM COURSE
+ALASKMAN X-TRI SWIM COURSE

 SOME SIGHTING AND BREATHING ADVICE: Practice bilateral breathing.
 The sun, waves, and tide will be coming at you from behind and the right side.
 If you can only breath to your right the swim “may” be a lot tougher than you anticipate.
 Although kayaks will be a majority to your right they will spread out a lot after the start as well.
 Your primary sighting will occur by maintaining a set visual and constant distance from the shore as you progress forward.
 That shore is always on your left.
 Something to keep in mind.

 This will be a very cold swim with very low visibility (less than 1’ due to glacier runoff/silt).
 It will take each swimmer at least 5-15 minutes to acclimate to the cold water, some may take longer.
 Swimming at a faster pace in the beginning will elevate your heart rate and help to warm you up.
 Once your body acclimates there will be some numbness in your hands and face making it much more tolerable.
 Having a good wetsuit, neoprene cap, booties, earplugs, and Vaseline/Aquafor will make all the difference in the world.
-We will host a practice swim the day before that we HIGHLY recommend all athletes attend to get a feel for the water so they're not shocked the morning of the event.
+We will host a social swim practice (must signup online for) the day before that we HIGHLY recommend all athletes attend to get a feel for the water so they're not shocked the morning of the event.
 If the water is below 54°F we will reevaluate the course and distance to keep all swimmers safe.